HackGT/registration/README.md

 6. Once you get the integration working, turn off **Debug Mode** in Help Scout.
 7. Pick the mailboxes you want the registration integration to appear in.

+Note: If the Integration Secret Key is missing or empty but Help Scout Integration is enabled, the feature will be disabled automatically.

 The Help Scout Integration can optionally show selected answers to questions from a user's application or confirmation forms.
 You can indicate which questions to show in Help Scout using by adding `showInHelpScout: true` to any question in your `questions.json` file (see example in the `question.json` included in this repo).